 Since the measuring instrument in sensory analysis is the group of tasters and the results depend on its members, the performance of each individual taster and the whole panel should be monitored on a regular basis.
-As such, internal quality control in a sensory laboratory must ensure that the panel and each sensory assessor are checked.
-The effectiveness of monitoring the performance of panel and each taster depends on the method used for internal quality control and the appropriate processing of the results.
+Internal quality control in a sensory laboratory must therefore ensure that the panel and each sensory assessor are checked.
+The effectiveness of monitoring the performance of the panel and each taster depends on the method used for internal quality control and the appropriate processing of the results.

-Some of the procedures applied for quality control purposes are:
+Some of the quality control procedures are:

-(a) replicate analysis in a specific percentage of the total number of samples at adequate intervals.

-(b) analysis of reference materials and characterised materials as part of the quality control system.
+- (a) replicate the analysis in a specific percentage of the total number of samples at adequate intervals; - (b) analyse reference materials and characterised materials as part of the quality control system.